Thomas-rnd/TSP-Dashboard/README.md

 # Travelling Salesman Problem (TSP) Solver

 This is an exploration app made using the Dash interactive Python framework developed by [Plotly](https://plot.ly/).
+The goal was to implement an easy way to test the capacity of an algorithm to resolve the TSP.
+The indicators used are : the computation time and its capacity to find a solution near the optimal of a predefine dataset.

-Dash abstracts away all of the technologies and protocols required to build an interactive web-based application and is a simple and effective way to bind a user interface around your Python code.
+I used Dash to abstract away all of the technologies and protocols required to build an interactive web-based application.
+It is a simple and effective way to bind a user interface around a Python code.
 To learn more check out the [documentation](https://plot.ly/dash).

 Try out the [demo app here]